hubtel/Smsgh.UssdFramework/README.md

 ### Dependencies

-Smsgh.UssdFramework requires a session store.
+Hubtel.UssdFramework requires a session store.
 [Redis](http://redis.io) store is included.

 On Windows, Redis can be installed using [github.com/MSOpenTech/redis](https://github.com/MSOpenTech/redis).